 Applications are requested from qualified non-profit organizations that have a history of serving the residents of the District of Columbia through initiatives that provide or support the creation of affordable housing opportunities.
-These organizations should be able to provide housing counseling services to tenants, first-time homebuyers, and homeowners, in both single- and multi-family properties.
-DHCD encourages applications that reflect the concerns of the diverse populations and cultures that exist throughout the District of Columbia.
+These organizations should be able to provide housing counseling services to tenants and homeowners, in both single- and multi-family properties.
+DHCD encourages applications that reflect the concerns of the diverse populations and cultures that exist throughout the Target Area.